LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In the international literature, the terms EHR and EPR are usually defined as presented here.
 In some countries, however, the use of these terms may differ.
 According to the German data privacy law, for example, health insurers are obliged to provide their insured persons with the so-called electronic patient record (EPR) which contains selected patient data from different facilities.
-This “EPR,” in fact, corresponds more to our definition of an “EHR.”
+This "EPR," in fact, corresponds more to our definition of an "EHR."

 ## 2.11 Architecture and Infrastructure of Health Information Systems
 `The architecture of an information system describes its fundamental organization, represented by its components, their relationships to each other and to the environment, and by the principles guiding its design and evolution [2].`